Image of What is a whistleblower reward?

 Whistleblower rewards have been extraordinarily effective in strengthening the enforcement of anti-fraud laws and halting fraud schemes.
 Our clients’ SEC whistleblower tips have helped the SEC halt more than $1 billion in fraudulent investment schemes.

-Our experienced and effective whistleblower rewards lawyers can help you determine if you qualify for a whistleblower reward and work with you to maximize your recovery under various whistleblower reward programs, including the following:
+Experienced and effective whistleblower rewards lawyers, in our firm, can help you determine if you qualify for a whistleblower reward and work with you to maximize your recovery under various whistleblower reward programs, including the following:

 Each whistleblower program has unique rules and procedures.
 Whistleblowers should consult with an experienced whistleblower rewards law firm to determine if their claim qualifies for a reward under one of these programs.